New! World Drumming Workshop

 Delve into the world of Conga drumming as we explore the foundations of Afro-Cuban and Latin Rhythms.
 Learn the basic techniques for playing conga drums through rhythms found in many styles of music all over the world.
 We will also look at making practice methods enjoyable and ways to advance your drumming at any level.

-+ Rhythm for the Spoken Word Workshop w/ Matthew Adams (Read the full desciption in Matthew's in the right hand column.)
++ Rhythm for the Spoken Word Workshop w/ Matthew Adams (Read the full description in Matthew's in the right hand column.)

 A percussionist of unique style, self-published poet and dynamic

 teacher and facilitator, Bryan Fazio has been pursuing a life with

 music and creativity since the age of 27 when he left his job as a

 mailman and decided to play the Conga drums.